 Here’s an example; “Don’t give up yet, just a little more hustle and you could enter 2021 with a new TV set”.
 This may come days before a Livestream about your new smart TVs.
 Another one may look like “The internet has gotten you this far during the lockdown.
 Join us this Friday for one more video and another dollar will go to getting computers for underprivileged schools.”

 To get the most out of them, use a theme that properly displays vital product information, store policies, and more.
-Download the free Debutify theme to get curious visitors checking out more products and buying.
+Download the free Debutify theme to get curious visitors to check out more products and buy.

-Invest In Quality Audio, Video & Other Hardware
+Invest In Quality Audio, Video and other Hardware

 Particularly for those who are going to be hosting different guests and doing takes outdoors, you need the best equipment you can get.
 In many cases, audio is even more important than video.
-Consider having separate lapel, shotgun, and boom mics instead of the camera mic.
+Consider having separate lapels, shotguns, and boom mics instead of the camera mic.

 Ensure that your recording place and time aren’t interrupted by noisy surroundings.
+Have at least a basic photography setup.
 Get tripods, gimbals, and Steadicams for smooth less shaky footage.
 Have a standard 3-light setup with a key, fill, and backlight.

 Where your budget doesn’t allow it, do more research, and find cheaper options or DIY approaches.
 And even more importantly, make sure your internet service provider is on point.
 You can’t afford to have your stream freezing.